This fast-track recipe for Quick & Easy Spaghetti with Bolognese-style meat sauce is bursting with Italian flavor and cooks in just 30 minutes!

 - Salt and pepper to taste

-- Add the ground beef and fry until fully cooked and no pink shows at all in the meat (about 8 minutes).
+Add the ground beef; fry until fully cooked and no pink shows at all in the meat (about 8 minutes).
 Add the oregano and tomato paste and mix with the meat.

 Add the tomatoes, parsley, and bring to a boil.
 Season with the salt and pepper.
 Reduce the heat to low, and cook for at least 15 minutes (you can cook longer for a deeper flavor).

 - Meanwhile cook the spaghetti according to the package instructions.
 Drain and serve topped with the sauce and cheese (if using).